Institute on Taxation and Economic Policy (ITEP)

 Rhode Island

-- In his proposed budget for 2027, Gov. Dan McKee included a 3-percentage point income tax surcharge for millionaires, estimated to raise about $135.5 million a year.
-This comes as the state faces a budget deficit exceeding roughly $100 million and steep federal reductions in Medicaid, food assistance, and other programs, as cited by the governor regarding the need.
-However, cutting in the opposite direction – both on revenue and progressivity – Gov. McKee said the increase should be paired with business tax cuts and tax subsidies for senior citizens, specifically his proposal to eliminate taxes on Social Security income.
+• In his proposed budget for 2027, Gov. Dan McKee included a 3-percentage point income tax surcharge for millionaires, estimated to raise about $135.5 million per year.
+This comes as the state faces a budget deficit of more than $100 million and steep federal reductions in Medicaid, food assistance, and other programs, as cited by the governor regarding the need.
+However, cutting in the opposite direction – both on revenue and progressivity – Gov. McKee said the increase should be paired with business tax cuts and tax subsidies for seniors, specifically his proposal to eliminate taxes on Social Security income.
 The governor’s budget also includes a new refundable Child Tax Credit that is mostly paid for by eliminating exemptions for dependents.

 South Carolina

-- In his final State of the State address, Gov. Henry McMaster called upon the legislature to further reduce personal income taxes while simultaneously calling for an additional $1.1 billion in new infrastructure spending to keep up with the state’s population growth.
+• In his final State of the State address, Gov. McMaster called upon the legislature to further reduce personal income taxes while simultaneously calling for an additional $1.1 billion in new infrastructure spending.

 South Dakota